Local Government (County Boroughs and Adjustments) Act 1926

-The last county borough constituted under the 1888 Act was Doncaster, with a population of about 60,000, in 1927.
+The last county borough constituted under the Local Government Act 1888 was Doncaster, with a population of about 60,000, in 1927.
 Another county borough was not created until 1964.

-The provisions of the Act were later incorporated in the Local Government Act 1933.
+The provisions of the act were later incorporated in the Local Government Act 1933.
 The population limit for county boroughs was raised to 100,000 by the Local Government Act 1958.